SunLaria/Bank-app/README.md

 ## Additional Information

-- This Project Is Written in Python, JS, HTML, Jinja, CSS in Django FrameWork.
+- This Project Is Written in Python, JS, HTML, Jinja, CSS.
-- Build in Django Framework and using API Requests with Axios JS for account actions.
+- Build in Django Framework and using API Requests with Axios JS for Account actions.
+- Used WhiteNoise For Serving Static Files in Django FrameWork